Installation

 ECL 2

 If the module fails to join the mobile network, it will perform retries until it succeeds.
 The time between each attempt will increase for every attempt until it is performed once every day.
-A new join attempt cycle can be manually started anytime by deactivating and activating the module using the Elvaco OTC App.
+A new join attempt cycle can be manually forced by deactivating and activating the module using the Elvaco OTC App.

 Was this article helpful?